Widebandgap/widebandgap.github.io/content/_index.md

     content:
       slides:
       - title: 👋 Welcome to Wide Bandgap Electronics Group！
-        content: Take a looking at what we are working for....
+        content: Take a look at what we are working on ....
         align: center
         background:
           image: